UserTesting.com offers the opportunity to make money testing websites and apps, but is it legit? Is it safe? Is it worth the time?

 Completed tests pay anywhere from $10-$60 each.
 Payments are sent via PayPal seven days after test completion.

 Completed tests may also be rated by clients, out of five stars.
 Users with lower ratings will have fewer future test opportunities, so be as helpful as possible during every test you take.
 If you submit an extremely poorly done test, your payment may be canceled, but this is rare.

 Note: We'll go into more detail on each different testing opportunity available and how they work below.

 UserTesting.com Earning Potential

 Regular unmonitored UserTesting tests pay $10 each and typically take 10-20 minutes.
 Live interview tests pay $1/minute or $60/hour (e.g. a 30-minute test will pay $30, a 60-minute test will pay $60, etc.).

 Factoring in time spent taking unpaid screeners, you should expect to earn $15-$60/hour on UserTesting.

-Of course, you won't receive/qualify for enough tests to earn this kind of hourly rate consistently.
+You won't receive/qualify for enough tests to earn the hourly rate discussed above consistently.
 You may only receive a handful of tests a day, and it may take 20 screeners just to qualify for 1 test.
 It all depends on your demographics and timing.

 This opportunity is definitely not a job replacement.